 Which test or vaccination certificates do I need for entry?

 In principle, a medical certificate or proof of a valid negative test result, proof of vaccination or recovery from SARS-CoV-2 issued in German or English must be available for entry into Austria.

-As of 18th August – Equivalent to this is a certificate of vaccination with a COVID-19 vaccine licensed under Appendix C of the COVID-19 Entry Regulations 2021 if the following requirements are met:
+Proof of a certificate of vaccination with a COVID-19 vaccine licensed under Appendix C of the COVID-19 Entry Regulations 2021 if the following requirements are met:

-- Since 18th August, complete immunisation is only available from the day of the second vaccination.
-Only then does it serve as evidence of a low epidemiological risk and is valid for nine months.
+- Full immunisation is only recognised from the day of the second vaccination.
+Only then does it serve as evidence of a low epidemiological risk for 360 days, from 6th December only 270 days.

-- Beginning on day 22 after vaccination with a centrally licensed single-dose SARS-CoV-2 vaccine, proof of vaccination is valid for nine months.
+- Beginning on day 22 after vaccination with a centrally licensed single-dose SARS-CoV-2 vaccine, proof of vaccination is valid for 270 days

-- Provided there was a positive molecular biology test for SARS-CoV-2 at least 21 days prior to vaccination or there is already evidence of neutralising antibodies at the time of vaccination, proof of vaccination is valid for nine months from the time of initial vaccination with an EMA-approved vaccine against SARS-CoV-2.
+- Provided there was a positive molecular biology test for SARS-CoV-2 at least 21 days prior to vaccination or there is already evidence of neutralising antibodies at the time of vaccination, proof of vaccination is valid for 360 days from the time of initial vaccination

 A medical or governmental certificate of recovery for an infection with SARS-CoV-2 survived in the past six months and proof of neutralising antibodies, which must not be older than three months, are also acceptable (from 22nd November the anti-body-test in no longer valid).

 More information can be found on the website of the Federal Ministry of Social Affairs, Health, Care and Consumer Protection.